-This press release contains "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
-These forward-looking statements include statements relating to IAC's anticipated financial performance, business prospects, and similar matters, and/or statements preceded by, followed by or that include the words "expects," "anticipates," "contemplates," "intends," "plans," or similar expressions.
-These forward-looking statements are based on management's current expectations and assumptions, which are inherently subject to uncertainties, risks and changes in circumstances that are difficult to predict.
-Actual results may differ materially from those suggested by the forward-looking statements due to a variety of factors, including the risks inherent in separating Expedia from IAC; costs related to the proposed transaction; changes in business, political, and economic conditions due to the threat of future terrorist activity or otherwise; future regulatory and legislative actions and conditions affecting our operating areas; actions and initiatives by current and potential competitors; the ability to expand into and successfully operate in international markets, and other risks described in IAC's filings with the Securities and Exchange Commission.
+SAFE HARBOR STATEMENT UNDER THE PRIVATE SECURITIES LITIGATION REFORM ACT OF 1995 This press release contains "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
+These forward-looking statements relating to IAC's anticipated statements include performance, business prospects, and similar matters, and/or statements preceded by, followed by or that include the words "expects," "anticipates," followed by or that emplates," "intends," "contemplates," "plans," or similar expressions. forward-looking statements are based on management's current expectations and assumptions, which are inherently subject to uncertainties, risks and changes in circumstances that are difficult to predict.
+Actual results may differ materially from those suggested by the forward-looking statements due to a variety of factors, including the risks inherent in separating Expedia from IAC; costs related to the proposed transaction; changes in business, political, and economic conditions due to the threat of future terrorist activity or otherwise; future regulatory and legislative actions and conditions affecting our operating areas; actions and initiatives by current and potential competitors; the ability to expand into and successfully operate in international markets, and other risks described in IAC's filings with the Securities and Exchange Commission (the "SEC).
 Other unknown or unpredictable factors also could have material adverse effects on IAC's and Expedia's future results, performance or achievements.
 In light of these risks, uncertainties, assumptions and factors, the forward-looking events discussed in this press release may not occur.
 You are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date stated, or if no date is stated, as of the date of this press release.